Tactical Combat Casualty Care

 - Tourniquets are applied to ALL bleeding limbs

-- Assess wounds on torso & head
+- assess all wounds on the torso & the head.

 - When all wounds are bandaged, remove the tourniquets

-- Reasses your wounds frequently until stitched
+- Reasses the wounds frequently until stitched by a Medic

 Acquire Casualty Status